supaflyENJOY/DynamicsDocs/docs/Patients/Connection.md

     - General Information – Enter the name, gender, and marital status of the contact person.
     - Contact Information – enter phone numbers, email address, and preferred contact method.
     Once the record is saved it is automatically selected as the ‘Related Contact’ on the connection record.
-- *Related To Patient As* - This field is populated with the relationship between contact and patient i.e. mother, father, babysitter etc. This field only displays connection roles that are a 'contact relationship'.
+- *Related To Patient As* - This field is populated with the relationship between contact and patient (e.g. mother, father, babysitter etc.).
+This field only displays connection roles that are a 'contact relationship'.
 See [connection roles](#2).
 - Patient's Primary Contact? - This field has 2 options: Patient's Primary Contact or Other Related Contact.
 This helps a company know who to be in touch with about the Patient.

 ## Connection Role {#2}